nhanvtran/directional-pixel-detectors/3D_NN_cotBeta_models/README.md

 ## How to run the code
 - Run datagen.py for training or testing (decide on train/test split in advance, assuming all clusters were randomly generated)
 - Create cluster train/test sets in two different directories.
 Each cluster has its own own folder (cluster0, cluster1, etc).
 Each cluster folder has 8 frames using .npy format
-- Run prepareFileList.ipynb to create a list of samples (will have one for training, one for test).
+- Run prepareFileList.ipynb to create lists of samples (will have one for training, one for test).
 Each sample has 8 frames in it.
-The list of samples will be used for batched input.
+The lists of samples will be used for batched input.
 The NN will grab samples from the sample list, instead of loading all samples into memory at once.
-- Run CNN-LSTM-april18.ipynb
+- Run MakeNPYFile.ipynb to make training and test .npy files which will be lists of files given to the CNN.
+- Run nn_lstm_may5.py which takes above .npy lists of files to access, and runs the model
 - Note: need to change paths for each folder for your system